Back to Resources

 • Reliability is often overlooked (you'll still see many references to the "four" DORA metrics), but was added later as its own category and metric.

-Lead time for changes indicates the amount of time between code being committed and being deployed for production.
+Lead time for changes indicates the amount of time between code commit and deployment to production.
 Are automated tests and a healthy CI/CD pipeline reducing the time a pull request sits in queue?
 Is there a healthy code review process for what must be done manually?

-Deployment frequency quantifies how often are teams successfully releasing code to production.
-Best DevOps practice recommends that the total number of deployments should be high — deploying to production more frequently is a byproduct of streamlined processes and less complex PRs, which indicate healthy code reviews and more opportunity to catch errors.
+Deployment frequency quantifies how often teams are successfully releasing code to production.
+Best practice recommends that the total number of deployments should be high.
+Deploying to production more frequently is a byproduct of streamlined processes and less complex PRs, which indicate healthy code reviews and more opportunity to catch errors.

 Change failure rate captures the percentage of deployments that required remediation.
-Essentially, how much of the time did your code fail in production and require a hotfix, patch, or rollback?
+How much of the time did your code fail in production and require a hotfix, patch, or rollback?

-MTTR (mean time to repair) is the average time it takes to recover from a failure and time to restore service when an incident occurs.
+MTTR (mean time to repair) is the average time it takes to restore service when an incident occurs.
 The objective is to restore as soon as possible, ideally before users are affected.
 When software can be repaired quickly, that’s a sign of healthy architecture, incident response systems, and a well-coordinated software development team.

-Reliability measures operational performance: your team's ability to keep promises about the product they're building, which might be captured in artifacts like SLAs and error budgets.
+Reliability measures operational performance: your team's ability to keep promises about the product they're building.
+This might be captured in artifacts like SLAs and error budgets.

 What Software Efficiency Metrics Can’t Tell You

-While the DORA metrics are concerned with team efficiency, they don’t reflect effectiveness
+While DORA metrics focus on team efficiency, they don't reflect effectiveness.

 At Uplevel, we define effectiveness as working on the right things in the right ways.
-That means aligning teams around the right priorities, giving them time to work on those priorities, and doing so in a culturally and productively sustainable way.
+This means aligning teams around the right priorities and giving them time to work on them.

-Let’s come back to the DORA Core Model, depicted in its entirety above but now simply represented like this:
+Let’s come back to the DORA Core Model, now simply represented like this:

 dora-metrics-core-simplified